-This report provides an update on the work package one (WP1) outputs that will be used to develop the initial SCR MCA Bus Service Improvement Plan (BSIP) submission in October 2021.
+This paper provides an update on the workpackage one (WP1) outputs that will be used to develop our initial Bus Service Improvement Plan (BSIP) submission in October 2021.

 What does this mean for businesses, people and places in South Yorkshire?